allannashjr/UA-CS-Projects/README.md

 // Internet Systems Programming - Fall 2020

+A1.html - Assignment to Introduce How to Code in HTML

+calc.php, calc.java, calc.jsp, and calc2.java - Assignment to Introduction HTML with CSS/JavaScripts/PHP

+books.sql and ZippyBooks.php - Assignment to Introduction PHP with MySQL

 // Interactive Game Design - Spring 2021

 // Computer Graphics - Spring 2021